Instruction

 When you’re a graphic illustrator, understanding human anatomy is only part of the skill set you need to successfully compose vivid and expressive figures.
 This course will survey key concerns such as solidity, movement, body language and stagecraft, in an effort to coordinate what you can learn about the figure with what you can see and imagine.
 Sessions will alternate between life drawing from the model, and figure construction from memory and imagination.
 This is a good course for people who draw well and would like to draw better.

-Cartooning Basics
+Cartooning Basics Live and Online

 A cartoonist is the proverbial jack-of-all-trades, functioning by turns as writer, cinematographer, graphic designer and illustrator.
 This course will explore essential components of cartooning: cartoon figure drawing in ink, background basics, comic-strip writing, graphic storytelling, panel and page composition, and creative games.
 Students will develop a self-published minicomic alongside several class exercises and worksheets.
 This course is helpful for anyone interested in comics, animation or advertising.